Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond - Rackerman

 On UK building sites, "RSJ" is often used as a catch-all term for structural steel.
 This frequently leads to:

-- Universal columns being requested when a universal beam is shown on drawings
+• Universal columns being requested when a universal beam is shown on drawings

-- Orders being placed based on names rather than section proportions
+• Orders being placed based on names rather than section proportions

-- Incorrect price comparisons between different section types
+• Incorrect price comparisons between different section types

 In practice, the structural engineer's drawings or beam schedule will clearly state whether a UB or UC is required, along with the nominal size and steel grade.

-Other Steel Section Types: PFC and CHS
+Other Steel Section Types: PFC, CHS and Box Sections

 PFC — Parallel Flange Channel